DOM-Network/Oracle-Smart-Contract/README.md

-# Decentralized Oracle on EVM-Compatile blockchains
+# Decentralized Oracle on XDC Network
 ![alt text](https://github.com/DOM-Network/EVM-Oracle/blob/main/PriceFeed.PNG)

 There will be 3 components involved in providing data: